WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 J. Disclosure of Online Communications: You are cautioned that any online communications may not be fully confidential.
 In addition, you should be aware that federal postal regulations do not protect electronic mail.
-You should be aware that some administrative personnel of WGBH may, in the course of their regular duties, have access to communications required by law.
+You should be aware that some administrative personnel of GBH may, in the course of their regular duties, have access to communications required by law.

-K. Rogue Programming and Viruses: WGBH is not responsible for any computer virus, trojan horse, timebomb, worm, or any other rogue programming (“Rogue Programming”) that may be contained in any of the Content (including User Generated Content), material or software contained on the Site.
-WGBH has no obligation to detect the presence of any Rogue Programming.
+K. Rogue Programming and Viruses: GBH is not responsible for any computer virus, trojan horse, timebomb, worm, or any other rogue programming (“Rogue Programming”) that may be contained in any of the Content (including User Generated Content), material or software contained on the Site.
+GBH has no obligation to detect the presence of any Rogue Programming.
 Any downloading of software or other materials or any other use of the Content (including User Generated Content) on the Site is at your risk, and you are advised to take